 However, we don’t track what those users are searching on our site.
 In a way, we are clueless about what they are expecting on our site.
 Though there are ways to know that information, the reality of different.

-In fact, not many WordPress users keep a track of this important data except for some marketers who want to understand their users’ intention.
+In fact, not many WordPress users keep a track of this important data except for some marketers who want to understand their users’ intentions.

 It will also depend on the number of pages and content you have on your site.
 If you have just 10 pages on your site, there is no point in tracking this data.